Evepp/evepp/README.md

 ## About me
-🔬 I have an algorithmic mindset so born to be programmer, specially in data analytics, but actually I am passionate about business, health and psychology.
+🔬 I have an algorithmic mindset so born to be programmer, specially in data analytics, but actually I am passionate about business.